-UW defensive coordinator Pete Kwiatkowski’s acumen is no joke, and will be needed vs. Alabama
+UW defensive coordinator Pete Kwiatkowski: Defensive mastermind and master of the dad joke

 Those aren’t necessarily surprising terms to describe the architect of a Husky unit that has thrived for much of the season, and will be asked on Saturday to stop one of the most potent teams in the country.

-But when linebacker Psalm Wooching chimed in on Kwiatkowski at Wednesday’s Peach Bowl press gathering, well, you don’t see it coming.
+But when linebacker Psalm Wooching chimed in on Kwiatkowski at Wednesday’s Peach Bowl media gathering, well, you don’t see it coming.

 “He’s just an all-around funny guy,” Wooching said.
 “At the same time, he knows so much it’s crazy.”